 The classic dinghies from the original Swallows and Amazons 1974 film.

-Welcome to the new venture for TARS, Sail Swallow and Amazon.
+Welcome to the new venture for TARS, Sail Swallow and Amazon!
 We were offered Amazon early in 2022 as the children of the family who owned her had grown up, and the tale began.
-We are getting closer to the hoped for launch of Amazon in mid June.
+Amazon had her first hire on September 1st ’23 and went to her winter quarters early in October.

 A clip from Country Tracks profiling ‘Swallows and Amazons’ – our boats were used for this film, and the last owners took them to the Lakes for filming.

 Amazon was built by Borwicks of Windermere.
 The internet has a picture of a dinghy built by them in 1954.
 It appears almost identical to Amazon so it is very likely that our ‘Swallow’ and ‘Amazon’ are at least 60 or 70 years old.
-Swallow was built by William King of Burnham-on-Crouch, a Norfolk punt.
+Swallow was built by William King of Burnham-on-Crouch, and we understand Swallow was a nameless ‘hack boat’ used for general duties around William King’s boatyard in Burnam on Crouch.
+Rowing, and with an outboard.
+Two different people gave this story, and it ties up with the WK carved inside the transom.

 Swallow went from the filming in 1973 to Mike Turk’s warehouse in Chatham.
 It was the Spring of 2010 and TARS member Magnus bid for her at auction on behalf of the 83 donors to what became SailRansome.
 He and Rob ran her, till the pandemic, for members of the public to take out, and sadly both he and Magnus have decided that for health reasons they were no longer up to the relentless task.